Generic Name: oxymetazoline nasal (ox ee me TAZ oh leen NAY sal)

 enlarged prostate or urination problems.

-It is not known whether oxymetazoline nasal passes into breast milk or if it could harm a nursing baby.
+It is not known whether Nostrilla passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.